 Games at Paf

-PAF has three of their own, homegrown lottery games – Power Keno, Hi-Lo Hunter and Pick 3.
+PAF has three of its own, homegrown lottery games – Power Keno, Hi-Lo Hunter, and Pick 3.
 Click on any of three takes players to a demo and real mode.
 The games themselves are more like a betting game versus a lottery.
-Hi-Lo Hunter involves picking whether the next number will be higher or lower with a facility to add ‘jackpot’ which increases the win by €800 on top of your bet.
+Hi-Lo Hunter involves picking whether the next number will be higher or lower with a facility to add a ‘jackpot’ which increases the win by €800 on top of your bet.
 Click on “real” and players have to create an account or log in.

 PAF and Winning

 Playing at paf.com, players have to deposit a minimum of €10.
 Keep in mind that this is a site that isn’t set up for lotteries, but more for gambling and betting in general. €10 is also the minimum amount that can be withdrawn from your winnings and in the words of PAF the maximum amount that can be withdrawn “is also affected by the length of our customer relationship with you.”
 They make two payments a day and your money – your winnings – will be in your bank account between 3 to 7 banking days.

 Bonuses at Paf.com

-There appears to be a bunch of bonuses, but no specific information when they happen or how they happen.
-What is worse is the few that are described in the terms and conditions all references using a code, but no information on when they kick in or how to get the code.
+There appears to be a bunch of bonuses, but no specific information on when they happen or how they happen.
+What is worse is the few that are described in the terms and conditions all reference using a code, but no information on when they kick in or how to get the code.

 Asking questions is pretty easy; there is an email address and toll-free phone in the UK.
 There is no live chat, but there is a heap of offices with direct email addresses and phone numbers.
 Paf.com is registered in the Åland Islands which is an autonomous region of Finland, an island in the Baltic Sea.